 - We will explore with manufacturers and wholesalers how we might place them under a more explicit duty to ensure that sufficient stocks are available to meet the needs of patients.

 - We agree to explore establishment of buffer stocks to be held by certain wholesalers to give greater flexibility to the supply chain.

 - We agree to regularly assess and monitor the situation through exchange of information.

 Department of Health Supply Chain Group

-Following the Ministerial Summit in March 2010, a set of actions were agreed for the Department of Health Supply Chain Group.
+Following the Ministerial Summit in March 2010, a set of actions were agreed for the Department of Health and Social Care Supply Chain Group.
 The group is attended by DH, PSNC, RPS, NPA, BAPW, BAEPD, ABPI, MHRA, Patients Association, DDA, BMA & the devolved nations.

 Since 2013 one of the key objectives of PSNC has been to work with the Supply Chain to reduce the burden on community pharmacies when purchasing branded medicines.
 One of the measures we have been promoting is a standard order form for contingency stock which can be adopted by manufacturers.
 ABPI have so far opposed this standardised form, PSNC will however continue to press the matter.
 The other has been working with the BAPW and ABPI to seek to reform the codes used by wholesalers when products are unavailable to pharmacies to purchase.
 This work involves expanding the current codes used by wholesalers to help provide more useful and consistent information to community pharmacies.

 There is an existing framework in legislation to control the appropriate and continued supply of medicines to patients in the UK.
 Both manufacturers and wholesalers licensed to trade in the UK have a legal duty to ensure that UK patient needs are met and pharmacists and dispensing doctors have ethical obligations to ensure the needs of patients are always put first.